Country Profile: Holy See (Vatican City)

 Military and Security

-Vatican City's security is managed by the Pontifical Swiss Guard, which has been protecting the Pope since 1506, and the Gendarmerie Corps, responsible for policing and security within the city-state.
-There is no conscription, and military service is voluntary for Swiss citizens.
+Vatican City maintains its own security through the Pontifical Swiss Guard, which serves as the de facto military force since 1506, and the Gendarmerie Corps, which acts as a police force.
+Notably, military service is voluntary for eligible Swiss citizens.

 Energy

-Vatican City has achieved full electricity access, ensuring that all residents benefit from consistent energy availability.
+Vatican City boasts complete electricity access, ensuring that all residents have a reliable power supply.

 Communications